freak272/linux-sys-admin-journey/linux-foundation/FHS-theory.md

 and layout of directories in linux and unix-like operating systems.
 FHS functions :
 1. FHS defines where system files go.
-2. where user files go
+2. where user files go.
 3. where programs store data, configurations, logs etc are stored.

 this ensures that :
-* different distros behave consistently
+* different distros behave consistently.
-* system admins can navigate any system confidently
+* system admins can navigate any system confidently.
 * software knows where to read/write data.

 -----------------------------------------------------